mana/manasource-doc/database_installation.md

 ####  Requirements

-To run ManaServ with MySQL you should use a MySQL version &gt;= 5.0.*.
+To run the Mana server with MySQL you should use a MySQL version &gt;= 5.0.*.
 It was tested successfully with 5.0.51a. <br />
-**Note:** You need to compile ManaServ with MySQL support to be able to use MySQL: See [Compilation of the ManaServ server](compile_manaserv_from_source.html) for more information
+**Note:** You need to compile the Mana server with MySQL support to be able to use MySQL: See [Compilation of the Mana server server](compile_manaserv_from_source.html) for more information

 ####  Creating a database and a user

 This chapter assumes, that you still have little experience working with mysql, so it does not describe how to install MySQL itself. <br />
-The first step to get ManaServ running under MySQL would be the creation of a database and a user.
+The first step to get the Mana server running under MySQL would be the creation of a database and a user.

 As you can easily do this with graphical frontends like [phpMyAdmin](http://www.phpmyadmin.net), we will give you a handy script for doing that from command line. <br />
 Don't forget to replace the placeholders with appropriate values for your environment.

 For the following commands you have to be logged in as a database administrator, preferably `root`.

- * Create a system user used for the ManaServ connection, manasys for instance. <br /> The MySQL server should say that our new user is only allowed from our local machine:
+ * Create a system user used for the Mana server connection, manasys for instance. <br /> The MySQL server should say that our new user is only allowed from our local machine:

   CREATE USER 'manasys'@'localhost' IDENTIFIED BY '&lt;insert your favorite password here&gt;';